 Best Nassau beach for kids and families

-Situated between Junkanoo and Cable beaches on the north shore of New Providence Island, Saunders Beach is a less-crowded and very family-friendly option if you’re cruising with the kids or grandkids.
+Situated between Junkanoo Beach and Cable Beach on the north shore of New Providence Island, Saunders Beach is a less-crowded and very family-friendly option if you’re cruising with the kids or grandkids.

 The water here is usually calm, so even little kids can splash and swim safely.
 However, be sure to pack water shoes for the entire family because you’ll encounter some hard coral.